 Other uses and disclosures not described in this notice may be made with your signed authorization.
 Some of the times we may need your signed permission to use and disclosure your information include sale of your information, marketing purposes, and most sharing of psychotherapy notes and other medical information identified under our state laws.
 You may cancel your authorization, in writing, at any time.

-UMass Memorial Health Care is required by law to maintain the privacy and security of your medical information, provide this notice of our duties and privacy practices, and abide by the terms of the notice currently in effect.
+UMass Memorial Health is required by law to maintain the privacy and security of your medical information, provide this notice of our duties and privacy practices, and abide by the terms of the notice currently in effect.
 We reserve the right to change privacy practices and make the new practices effective for all the information we maintain.
 Revised notices will be posted in our facilities, available from your health care provider, and on our web site.
 We will notify you promptly if a breach occurs that may have compromised the privacy or security of your information.